progit/progit/pl/06-git-tools/01-chapter6.markdown

 <!-- You can also combine these syntaxes — you can get the second parent of the previous reference (assuming it was a merge commit) by using `HEAD~3^2`, and so on. -->

-### Zasięgi zmian ###
+### Zakresy zmian ###

 <!-- ### Commit Ranges ### -->

-Teraz gdy możesz już wskazywać pojedyncze zmiany, sprawdźmy jak wskazać ich zasięg.
-Jest to szczególnie przydatne podczas zarządzania gałęziami - w sytuacji, gdy masz dużą ilość gałęzi, możesz użyć wskaźnika zasięgu zmian, aby odpowiedzieć na pytanie, w stylu "Jakie są zmiany na obecnej gałęzi, których jeszcze nie włączyłem do gałęzi głównej?"
+Teraz gdy możesz już wskazywać pojedyncze zmiany, sprawdźmy jak wskazać ich zakres.
+Jest to szczególnie przydatne podczas zarządzania gałęziami - w sytuacji, gdy masz dużą ilość gałęzi, możesz użyć wskaźnika zakresu zmian, aby odpowiedzieć na pytanie, w stylu "Jakie są zmiany na obecnej gałęzi, których jeszcze nie włączyłem do gałęzi głównej?"

 <!-- Now that you can specify individual commits, let’s see how to specify ranges of commits.
 This is particularly useful for managing your branches — if you have a lot of branches, you can use range specifications to answer questions such as, "What work is on this branch that I haven’t yet merged into my main branch?" -->